benlehrburger/Music-AI/README.md

 1) Open project in your preferred IDE (you can run from commandline but may run into errors with the Librosa dependency)
 2) Run [execute.py](https://github.com/benlehrburger/musicAI/blob/main/execute.py)
 3) When prompted for name of vocal input file, input <i>example</i> to run the example
+4) Outputs will be saved to the [Audio Output](https://github.com/benlehrburger/musicAI/tree/main/Audio%20Output) folder

 # Create Your Own Project
 1) Add your vocal sample file (.wav/.mp3) to [Audio Input](https://github.com/benlehrburger/musicAI/tree/main/Audio%20Input) directory